maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 We can define the expected behaviour of our system under normal conditions, for example, "We expect 99% availability while processing 200 orders per second".

 When we make changes to the system we can monitor metrics such as latency and error rate to ensure we're not unintentionally degrading the user experience.

-## Design patterns

-So what patterns can we use to add resilience into our system?

-### Scaling

-Adding more resources to be able to handle more requests.
-This can be _horizontal_ by adding more similar resources, or _vertical_ by increasing the size of existing resources.

-Must be cautious of overwhelming downstream resources.

-### Caching

-Increase availability and resilience by [caching](https://aws.amazon.com/caching/) data that is likely to be accessed.
-Either after the first time it is read, or by precalculating results when data is updated.
-If many queries now access the cache instead of getting the latest data this can greatly reduce load on the rest of the system.

-The trade-off here is that the user will not always see the latest data.

-### Events and Queues

-[Event-driven architecture](https://martinfowler.com/articles/201701-event-driven.html) is a loosely coupled approach that can increase system resilience by allowing an operation to resume after a component has failed.

-Events can be captured on queues so the consuming component can process messages at a steady rate.
-This rate can be increased by scaling the component, ensuring the rate isn't so high we start overwhelming downstream resources such as databases.

-This pattern introduces some complications to be aware of
-- **Duplicates** - If the operation is not [idempotent](https://en.wikipedia.org/wiki/Idempotence) we must add a request identifier and de-duplicate
-- **Ordering** - Out of order messages can apply updates incorrectly, this can potentially be dealt with using timestamps or versions

-### Isolation

-Critical operations can be isolated into separate components and their resources can be isolated, this prevents them from being affected by failure in other parts of the system.

-Isolation also allows teams to independently maintain different system capabilities.

-### Degrading functionality

-Can we turn off parts of the system to protect other parts?

-A bulkhead is a pattern that does exactly that, the system is designed such that isolated functionality can be switched of in the event of failure.

-This could be a manual process with feature toggle.
-Or automated with circuit breakers.

-Circuit breakers switch off functionality on given error conditions and intermittently let traffic through to test if service can be resumed.
-This protects downstream resources and also allows the application to continue processing other potentially successful operations.

-#### Timeouts and Retries

-If a call is taking too long in a distributed system, it could be because there is a transient fault and sometimes it is better to cancel the call and retry.
-"Too long" could be different for each operation and we can use our observability tools to guide us here.

-Be aware of
-- **Duplicates** - In case the operation failed after it was received, we can only retry if there will be no side effects
-- **Retry Storm** - Too many retries can end up doing more harm than good

 ## Testing system resilience